Anthropology (ANTH)

 ANTH 5309.
 Culture, Medicine and the Body.

 This course explores how the human body, functions of the body, and the practices of medicine and healing are situated and contextualized within cultural frameworks.
+The course examines key anthropological concepts related to culture, medicine, and the body, such as medicalization, biocultural disease, medicine and technology, biomedicine as culture, the social body, cross-cultural healing systems, and the experience of illness.
 Case studies cover body and health-related topics over the life course, from birth to death.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.